WHAT IS THE HASH..?

 Directional arrows should be discouraged as they allow FRBs to speed even further ahead.

-There are various quaint rules and customs to be observed during and after the trail.
+There are various quaint rules (The Hash Commandments) and customs to be observed during and after the trail.

 Most hashers and harriettes have amusing handles and there are other names and terminology to be learnt.
 E.g. “We never run — …– out of beer”.